ices-tools-dev/FisheriesAdvice/README.md

 * Data source: [STECF online data repositories](https://stecf.jrc.ec.europa.eu/data-reports)
 * Data needed: ?
 * Responsible person: Thomas
 * Challenges: kWh not available, therefore it must be presented in kW days.
-(13-11-15: maps produced w/ kWd as provided by WGSFD-script)
+Actual kW days at sea is not reported for many countries,
 * Workload:
 * Format/presentation notes/suggestions:
-* Status: TBD
+* Status: Done, but graph looks off, compared to what is already in the advice draft.

 Figure 3.
 ICES official landings by species groups within the Celtic Seas ecoregion, 2006-2013.